Integrate Anything to Anything with the eiConsole for Healthcare

 7 Easy Steps to Create an Interface

-Step 3: Map to a Common Format – Use the Transformation Module to transform the data into XML or a common format.
+Step 3: Select the Source Transform Stage – Use the Transformation Module to transform the data into XML or a common format.

-Step 6: Configure Transmission – Pick a connectivity option from a drop-down of dozens of pre-configured communications protocols.
+Step 6: Configure Transmission – Pick a connectivity option from a drop-down of over 30 of pre-configured communications protocols.

 Get Productive with Special HL7 Features